Gamemackerel/BakedGoods/README.md

 ## Deploy on Vercel

 This is ready to deploy on vercel for free using the github project, as long as you have a postgres database available! (aivencloud.com has free ones).
-Currently the project is deployed at [https://breaducator.vercel.app/](https://breaducator.vercel.app/) using vercel and aiven DB and serves as an
+Currently the project is deployed at [https://breaducator.vercel.app/](https://breaducator.vercel.app/) using vercel and aiven DB, and can serve as a template for creating similar simple nextjs apps.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.